ox-it/munki-staging/README.md

 * ``date-format``: The date format to use when creating dated lists.
 See strftime(1) for details of the formatting options (note that the script assumes use of numeric options only).
 Defaults to ``%d/%m/%y``.

 Note that the script requires that `boardid`, `key` and `token are set either in the configuration file or on the command line.

-These values shoudl be the unquoted tokens from trello; if there are quotes present at the start and end of these three options they will be stripped.
+In the configuration file, these values should be the unquoted tokens from trello; if there are quotes present at the start and end of these three options they will be stripped.

 As an example, a minimal main configuration is below; N.B. the values have been randomly generated, so are **NOT** valid for trello.